Niemeyer-Research-Group/cuIBM/README.md

 The folder `/scratch/src/lib/cusplibrary-0.5.1` is now created.

+### Python Libraries

+If you want to use the post processing scripts, install these python libraries.
+You only need numpy and matplotlib.

+    > sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

 ### Compiling cuIBM

 This version of cuIBM can be found at its [GitHub repository](https://github.com/Niemeyer-Research-Group/cuIBM).